Biography

 1934

-She publishes Del que hom no pot fugir (What No One Can Flee From), in the editions of Clarisme,and with Proa Un dia en la vida d'un home (A Day in a Man’s Life).
-Mercè Rodoreda begins to be related to the world of literature, through the writer J. Puig i Ferreter, director of Proa.
-She meets, on one hand Andreu Nin, who translates the novels of Dostoyevsky, Tolstoy, etc. directly from Russian, as well as writers such as Francesc Trabal, Joan Oliver, Joan Prat, known as Armand Obiols, who had belonged to the La Colla de Sabadell and later the Novelists Club, like Rodoreda herself.
-This year the essay Polèmica, by Delfí Dalmau, is also published, where the author interviews Mercè Rodoreda, and the introduction contains declarations anticipating the writer’s literary values.
+She published Del que hom no pot fugir (What You Can’t Escape From) at the Clarisme publishing house and Un dia en la vida d’un home (A Day in the Life of a Man) at Edicions Proa.
+Mercè began to move in the world of literature through the writer Joan Puig i Ferreter, the director of Proa.
+She met Andreu Nin and associated with the writers Francesc Trabal, Joan Oliver and Joan Prat, known as Armand Obiols, all of whom had belonged to the group of intellectuals called La Colla de Sabadell and later the Club dels Novel·listes, the same as Rodoreda herself.
+This year also marked the appearance of the essay Polèmica, by Delfí Dalmau, in which he interviewed Mercè Rodoreda, with an introduction that included some statements giving a foretaste of her literary values.

-She writes children’s stories for the weekly page of the newspaper La Publicitat, a section called Una estona amb els infants (A Little While with the Little Ones), and short stories for La Revista, La Veu de Catalunya and Mirador, etc.
+Rodoreda wrote children’s stories for the weekly page of the daily La Publicitat called “A few moments with the children”, and short stories for La Revista, La Veu de Catalunya and Mirador.

 1936